ellis-bio/ellisjalia/index.md

 <p style="font-size:0.95em; color: silver">Friday, January 3, 2025</p>

 <center><img src="/assets/images/earthrise.png" style="margin-bottom:0.3em; margin-top: 1em;"></center>
-<center><p style="font-size:0.9em; color: grey;">"Earthrise", a photo taken by astronaut William Anders, as part of the Apollo 8 mission that would be the first crewed voyage to orbit the Moon.</p></center>
+<center><p style="font-size:0.9em; color: grey;">Credit: "Earthrise", a photo taken by astronaut William Anders, as part of the Apollo 8 mission that would be the first crewed voyage to orbit the Moon.</p></center>

 <p style="font-size:1.10em; margin-top: 2em;">Just before Christmas, I was joking with a friend and we talked about the "cosmic perspective", namely about the futility of war and human suffering as seen from the universe&mdash;if it had a face.
 Our exchange went something like this:</p>